|

 •

-Having techniques to minimize negative emotions so as not to be directed by one's fears.
+Having techniques to minimize negative emotions so as not to be led by fear.

 •

-Having integrated the difference between modern science and beliefs, and the necessity to gradually acquire solid knowledge.
+Having integrated the difference between modern science and beliefs, and the necessity of progressively acquiring solid knowledge.

 •